RyotaBannai/webdriver_helper_in_PHP/README.md

 complicated relationship flow and order of performing code using "wait" or "ExpectedCondition", and any form and click items.

-I show some example in following.
+I show examples in the following.

 ```ruby:example.php
 $clickitems =